killluaz/yarGen2/README.md

   -o output_rule_file   Output rule file
   -e output_dir_strings
-                        Output directory for string exports -a author             Author Name
-  -r ref                Reference (can be string or text file) -l lic                License
-  -p prefix             Prefix for the rule description -b identifier         Text file from which the identifier is read (default:
-                        last folder name in the full path, e.g. "myRAT" if -m
+                        Output directory for string exports -p prefix             Prefix for the rule description -b identifier         Text file from which the identifier is read (default: last folder name in the full path, e.g. "myRAT" if -m